spryker-sdk/aop-sdk/docs/async-api.md

 ## Adding a message to an AsyncAPI file

 The `vendor/bin/app-sdk asyncapi:add:message` adds a message to a given AsyncAPI file.
-This command can also be used to reverse engeneer from an existing Transfer object.
+This command can also be used to reverse engineer from an existing Transfer object.

 This console command has many options to be configured.
 See all of them by running